 Q: Can I sell food out of my home?

 This program is conducted under Title 310: Oklahoma State Department Health Chapter 355: Smoking in public places and indoor workplaces.
-In the event that there is an exemption to allow smoking in a public place such as a restaurant, sanitarians from OCCHD conduct plan reviews and inspections to make sure these facilities are in compliance.
-These sanitarians also have the authority to use enforcement at these facilities to keep compliance.
+In the event that there is an exemption to allow smoking in a public place such as a restaurant, sanitarians from OCCHD may conduct plan reviews and inspections to ensure these facilities are in compliance.